Storytelling is a key pillar of effective communication. But, what if you don’t have a story to tell? Here’s 803 prompts to get you started.

 According to psychology research, stories tap directly into our emotions.
 This makes them a vital tool for engaging with an audience.
 When we start telling a story, people pay more attention to what we are saying because they start to imagine the story in vivid detail.
 Stories make audiences feel more connected to you.

 Personal stories are possibly the most effective of all.
 Behavioural scientist Francesca Gino explains that teams of workers who share personal stories have been found to learn more from each other and therefore are more effective as a team.

-Although stories from other people's lives can be effective sometimes, they won't engage the audience as much stories from your own life will.
+Although stories from other people’s lives can be effective sometimes, they won’t engage the audience as much as stories from your own life will.

 However, if you are like me you might struggle to remember you personal stories.
 It turns out this is very normal.

 Perhaps, like me, you look into your memory and see a big black space where the past is supposed to be.
 Perhaps you remember one or two past events once in a while, but you struggle to remember them when called upon to “tell a story.”

 If so, it might be because you are not in the habit of telling your stories.
 But don’t worry.
 It doesn’t mean that your stories are lost forever.